ASkGait/Gait-Laboratory/README.md

 The result is a tuple of length 4.
 The first element contains the *x* coordinate of the LHEE marker at each frame within the trial.
 The second and third elements contain the *y* and *z* coordinates respectively.
 The fourth element contains a boolean value of whether the marker of interest is visible in the corresponding frame.

-*Note: using this command alone, the trajectory will be read across the entire trial, regardless of whether it has been cropped in Nexus.*
+*Note: by using this command alone the trajectory will be read across the entire trial, regardless of whether it has been cropped in Nexus.*

 <aside>
 💡

 **USEFUL EXAMPLE**

-Use the following lines to extract the region of interest from a trial in Nexus, then to read and plot the trajectory of the left heel marker within the region of interest in the *z* direction:
+Use the following lines to extract the region of interest from a trial in Nexus, then to read and plot the trajectory in the *z* direction of the left heel marker within the region of interest:

 *Input:*